We're testing a new way to do online services. Visit our Services Directory - use it and tell us what you think!

 Due to the initial investigation indicating that this was not a random act of violence, we do not believe there is an ongoing concern for public safety.

 If you believe you have information that could assist this investigation, please contact our 24-hour confidential tipline at 507 328-6688.
 Tips may remain anonymous.

 Olmsted County Sheriff Kevin Torgerson provides a brief message following the recent snow event Olmsted County and Southeastern Minnesota experienced.
-Thank you to everyone who worked hard to stay safe and help one another during a very dangerous stretch of winter weather.
+Thank you to everyone who worked hard to stay safe and help one another during a very a dangerous stretch of winter weather.

 We have seen a record amount of snow this month.
 Thank you to those who work hard to keep our roads clear throughout Olmsted County and Southeast Minnesota.
 Please know that we all appreciate it.

 Check out KTTC's story on the work our Sentence to Serve group is doing to help clear snow during this snowy month.